-SEC : Right to Information: Decoding and Application (NTCC)

-This skill enhancement Course will introduce the students to the understanding of the term'information' and its various connotations and help them distinguish between 'information' and 'mis-information'.
-It will also guide them develop an understanding on the relevance of information in the current scenario and how the right to information should be utilised towards the attainment of constructive ends leading towards the attainment of justice.
-Apart from understanding diverse facets of the ecxisting law, they will also be skilled on the nuances of drafting applications under the Act and the procedere associated with filing of such applications.
+SEC : Right to Information: Decoding and Application (NTCC) 1 --- --- in the current scenario and how the right to information should be utilised towards the attainment of constructive ends leading towards the attainment of justice.
+Apart from understanding diverse facets of the ecxisting law, they will also be skilled on the nuances of drafting applications under the Act and the procdere associated with filing of such applications.